CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 ### ElasticSearch Installation

 I followed instructions on this github repo: <https://github.com/deviantony/docker-elk> .
 Check readme, instructions are clear and simple.
-Note: I used **Elastic, Logstash and Kibana version 8.5.1** at the time of i wrote this readme
+Note: I used **Elastic, Logstash and Kibana version 8.5.1** at the time of I wrote this readme

 #### Creation of Index on ElasticSearch-Kibana